temporalio/documentation/docs/typescript/how-to-define-workflow-return-values-in-typescript.md

   - typescript
 ---

-Only Query Handlers can return values inside a Workflow in TypeScript.
+Query Handlers can return values inside a Workflow in TypeScript.

 You make a Query with `handle.query(query, ...args)`.
 A Query needs a return value, but can also take arguments.